It was a long-term goal of mine that as soon as I was settled in a place for a while, I would do a track day. And it finally happened and I’m hooked.

 So when buying another track-day motorcycle, here’s what you should look for.
 Your first track-day motorcycle should be:

 - Cheap enough to crash.
 This depends a lot on your budget.
-But since it’s fairly likely you’ll low-side your motorcycle during racing (not always — and maybe not for a while, but eventually), you should be able to afford to write it off.
-By the way, insurance won’t cover you at the track!
+But since it’s fairly likely you’ll low-side your motorcycle during racing (not always — and maybe not for a while, but eventually), you should be able to afford to write off the expense.
+By the way, insurance won’t cover you at the track — so you’ll really be losing the whole value (or the value of the repairs).

 - Easy to ride.
 You’re going to spend a lot of time cornering.
 You don’t want to be fighting your bike to make it go around corners.
 Most bikes are easy to ride, but I’d stay away from cruisers (at least for first track day bikes — because of course they can be tracked and they can be a lot of fun).